egorvlgavr/ltr-utils/data-analysis/readme.md

 ##### Histogram
 Apply for click stream and training set.
 Source can be changed in settings.
 Show histogram of click stream/training set column data.
+##### Scatter plot
+Apply only for training set.
+Show 2d or 3d scatter plot of training set column data.
 ### indexer.py
 Index training set to Solr.
 Use separate core for that.
 It's expected that core will be create by **bin\solr** script with default configs so Managed schema will be enabled.